francoiskroll/cutter/README.md

 Detects whether insertions were templated from sequences flanking the cut.

+We talk here of "templated insertions" but an insertion is frequently followed or preceded by substitutions.
+This is not a coincidence but rather reflects the DNA synthesis that occured during repair (typically TMEJ).
+Therefore, the insertion is better analysed by taking the entire "newly synthesised sequence" into account, not just the inserted sequence.

 Runs on complete mutation table and writes extra columns.
 For all the rows which have `type` as `ref` or `sub` or `del`, the extra columns are `NA`.
 The extra columns can only contain data if the `type` is `ins`.
 In practice, `detectTemplatedIns` runs on complete alignments (pairs of one aligned reference & one read, columns `ref` and `ali`), not just on the detected insertion.

 Here are a couple of examples to help understand how the detection works (LCS stands for Longest Common Substring/sequence).
+Refer to those cartoons when reading below.

 Example of a forward match:
 ![fig detection of templated insertions](readme_figs/detectTemplatedIns.png)

 Example of reverse match: